 3. Sex appeal

 I just said sex to make sure you’re paying attention.
 It’s about how it looks.
-Dental website design has come a long way, and what was top of the line 3 years ago may already be in the history books with what’s appealing to today’s web visitors.
+Modern dental websites have come a long way, and what was top of the line 3 years ago may already be in the history books with what’s appealing to today’s web visitors.
 The way you represent your brand builds trust in your patient’s mind as to the type of care you provide.
 How well do you think your site accomplishes this?
 Look at your competitors’ sites.
 How does your design stack up?
 46% of consumers say a site’s design is the greatest indicator of credibility.
 There may not be a tool to exactly measure this one, but trust your gut.

 4. Social proof

 I can spot a stock photo a mile away.
 So can your patients.
 If your website dental banner has the same smiling family as their bank does, trust me they noticed.
-Your site should be a reflection of you, your team, your patients, and your community.
+Modern dental websites are a reflection of you, your team, your patients, and your community.
 Besides the homepage, the About Us page is the second most highly visited page across all dental practices we work with.
 If you don’t have one, or you don’t have your picture on there, you’re missing an opportunity.
 Beyond that, real photos of the practice, the area, and real patients are what will differentiate your practice from those retail dentists.
 Speaking of…

 5. Let’s get ready to RUMBLE!

 If you are in a competitive market, you are up against a much bigger challenge to impress your potential patients.
 It’s just how it is.
 If you just found out that a new big box chain dentist is opening up down the street, you need to be aware that this can have a very real impact on your dental practice.
-Make your dental website marketing the undeniable winner in a head-to-head battle.
+Modern dental websites will be the undeniable winner in a head-to-head battle.
 A B+ site in any other market might be the best site there is, but not when your neighbor is bringing their A-game.

 This used to be an option, but more and more it’s becoming a necessity.
 The sad truth is that people are lazy, and they want you to make it easy on them to learn about your dental practice.
 Video tells a story better than any piece of copy an agency could ever write for you.
 Video is becoming king not only on the websites we work on, but as a marketing device across social media and YouTube.
 There is power in video, and it could catapult you from a WTF from a WOW faster than almost anything else on this list.